OctopusDeploy/docs/src/shared-content/octopus-recommendations/project-recommendations.include.md

 For the packages / docker containers built from branches, append a pre-release tag to the release version.
 Leverage channel version rules to only allow packages / docker containers with a pre-release tag for the Development lifecycle.
 At the same time, only allow packages / docker containers **without** a pre-release tag for the release lifecycle.

 :::div{.hint}
 This section is another reason we recommend deploying all tightly coupled components stored in the same source control repository within the same project.
-Attempting to coordinate different lifecycles and releases across multiple projects can add aditional overhead, which runs the risk of something needing to be fixed.
+Attempting to coordinate different lifecycles and releases across multiple projects can add additional overhead, which runs the risk of something needing to be fixed.
 :::

 ## Include everything required to deploy